Cafaggi/bedu_postworks/README.md

 <h4 id="walks"> :service_dog: 3.1.3 Walks</h4>

 <p align="justify">
-The walk request must contain a name, playtime ("1h | 2h | 3h"), an a datetime in which the dog wil be received for the walk in order to get posted.
+The walk request must contain a name, playtime ("1h | 2h | 3h"), an a datetime at which the dog will be picked up for the walk in order to get posted.
 </p>

 ```json